Table of Contents

 If your child has sensitive skin or eczema, this can be a great solution to it.

-Eco-Me (click here to see the price) is an all-natural laundry detergent, which has none of the nasty stuff you want to avoid.
+Eco-Me (click here to check price) is an all-natural laundry detergent, which has none of the nasty stuff you want to avoid.
 You’ll find no dyes or colorants, preservatives, perfumes or sulfates.
 It’s made from natural food-grade and plant-based ingredients.

 This is some of the most efficient laundry detergent you’ll find!
 It should last you many months, even if you do a few loads of laundry a week (which will definitely happen with a baby, trust me.)